AkramMubeen/Age-Detection/README.md

 ## Deployment:

-The application was successfully deployed to Heroku, offering a live and accessible platform for users to experience the age detection model in action which was shut down after testing.
+The application was successfully deployed to AWS, offering a live and accessible platform for users to experience the age detection model in action which was shut down after testing.

 ## License: